zejjnt/rock-image-builder/README.md

 # rock-image-builder - Daily updated
-Image builder for radxa Borads
+Image builder for radxa boards

 Now the kernel headers are in the right place